Wyngro Breeding Guide

 Q: What if I used a Parent Color Picker/Dual Palette in my breeding and the child turned out to be a Bright/Shadow?
 Did that waste my item use?

 A: In the event of a Bright/Shadow being rolled in a breeding where a body/secondary color item is used, you are refunded your item and it is returned, unused, to your inventory!

 A: No!
-The Bright/Shadow tell-tale upgrade is given as an “Extra” upgrade, on top of the potential 5 a bred wyngling automatically gets!
+The Bright/Shadow tell-tale upgrade is given as an “Extra” upgrade, on top of the potential 5 a bred Wyngling automatically gets!
+(6 if you use the Profile Tracker correctly).
 However, any ear or tail upgrades will be null and void (Brights MUST have no tail, and Shadows no ears at birth).